richardschoen/iforgit/knowledge/srcgitcmd-checkout.md

 automatically checked out to a temporary source member in QTEMP for viewing.
 The source member can be optionally restored to a selected library location as well for further work on the source member.

+Use cases:
+- Simply view a selected version of a source member from your git library repository.
+- Check out a temp copy of a selected source member version for viewing from RDI or VS Code.
+- Check out a copy of a selected source member version to a work library under the same name or a new name.

 **NOTE:** The checkout option is simply grabbing a copy of the selected source member git version to a source physical file for viewing or editing.
 The source member is not actually being checked out like a library book.
 If desired you can check out a source member and overlay/replace an existing source member, but caution should be exercised so you don't overlay a production level source member if